zlig/masters-thesis/README.md

 Possible subjects or topics to be identified:
 - Service Levels Availability (SLA) monitor predicting anomalies to prevent interruption by receiving early warnings based on historic response time
 - Chatbot generating sentences from vocabulary on a given topic following a training using open data-sources usch as wikipedia, Free-Domain Books, Thesis and White Papers
-- Scrape articles of same topic and compare
+- Scrape articles of same topic and compare using libraries to show synopsys and sentiment ([Sentiment and Summaries](https://agentanakinai.wordpress.com/2019/05/08/dual-twitter-sentiment-analysis-text-summaries-2/))
 - Detect, identify, and Annotate an Uploaded Picture with Sort Description
 - Lottery draws predictions based on model
 - Application logs monitoring using MCA for classification